Exam Questions

 How are the exams procured?

-Exams are presented in HTML5 video format and run in your web-browser.
+Exams are presented in HTML5 and run in your web-browser.

 How long are the exams?